 Many patients avoid the dentist because they fear dental treatment will be painful and complicated.
 The process for placing crowns on teeth is actually quite simple when done with careful diagnosis and good planning.

 Treatment Planning: Dr. Doray believes the treatment plan is the most important aspect of cosmetic and restorative dentistry to ensure long term success.
 The treatment plan is basically a set of blueprints that will set the path for the restorative procedure.
-Patients are involved in this process which may include digital imaging, 2-D and 3-D models.
+It may include digital imaging, 2-D and 3-D models.
+We love to involve patients in this process.

-Provisional Restoration: Once the treatment plan is finalized for crowns and bridges, Dr. Doray will create a provisional restoration, that is a temporary crown or bridge, to be worn while the final dental restoration is being created in a dental laboratory.
-The temporary will give you an opportunity to make sure you are happy with the look, feel and function of the proposed restoration as well as provide temporary protection to the tooth.
+Provisional Restoration: Once we finalize the treatment plan for crowns and bridges, Dr. Doray will create a provisional restoration, that is a temporary crown or bridge, so you can wear while we wait for the final dental restoration from the dental laboratory.
+The temporary will give you an opportunity to make sure you are happy with the look, feel and function of the restoration, as well as provide temporary protection to the tooth.

 Final Restoration: The final step in the process is the delivery of your crown or bridge.
 At this point the restoration is tried in, the fit, function and esthetics are assessed, and then the restoration is cemented or bonded in place.